About Langley

 Frequently Asked Questions

-For those in need of property, land, or tax assessment records, the Langley City Clerk's Office maintains a comprehensive archive.
-Residents can visit the office or the city's website to access deeds, plat maps, zoning information, and other relevant documents pertaining to real estate within the 98260 ZIP code area.
+For those in need of property, land, or tax assessment records, the Langley City Clerk's Office maintains a full archive.
+Residents can visit the office or the city's website to access deeds, plat maps, zoning information, and other relevant documents about real estate within the 98260 ZIP code area.
 The Island County Assessor's Office also provides valuable data on property values, ownership histories, and tax information for parcels located in Langley and the surrounding region.

 Vital records for Langley, such as birth certificates, death records, and marriage licenses, are managed by the Washington State Department of Health.
 Local residents can submit requests for these documents through the state's Vital Records office, either online or by mail.
 The Langley Washington Vital Records portal on the Department of Health website offers detailed instructions and the necessary forms to obtain certified copies of these important personal documents.